Hermann-SW/Raspberry_v1_camera_global_external_shutter/FCameraWebServer/README.md

 ## TODOs+ideas

 * fully understand how+why (implicit) global shutter capturing for ov2640 works without being triggered explicitely
-* Raspberry v1 camrea ov5647 is sussessor of ov2640; does it have an implicit global shutter mode as well?
+* Raspberry v1 camera ov5647 is successor of ov2640; does it have an implicit global shutter mode as well?
 * Raspberry v2 camera Sony imx219 sensor is different; does it allow for implicit global shutter capturing as well?